Integrated Micro-Electronics, Inc.

 IMI serves original equipment manufacturers (OEMs) in diversified markets that include those in the automotive, industrial, medical, telecommunications infrastructure, storage device, and consumer electronics industries.
-Its customized solutions range from design and engineering solutions, advance manufacturing engineering capabilities, new product introduction services, manufacturing solutions, reliability test, failure analysis, equipment calibration capabilities, test and system development, and support and fulfillment.
+Its customized services range from design and engineering, advance manufacturing engineering capabilities, new product introduction services, manufacturing services, reliability tests, failure analysis, equipment calibration capabilities, test and system development, and support and fulfillment.
 The manufacturing portfolio of AC Industrials, a wholly owned subsidiary of Ayala Corporation, IMI is listed in the Philippine Stock Exchange.

 History

 IMI started on August 8, 1980 as a joint venture between Ayala Corporation and Resins, Inc. With its headquarters in Muntinlupa, they were just a workforce of around 100 employees with total fixed assets of US$3,700,290 and it is engaged in the assembly of integrated circuits.
 In 1982, it took a contract manufacturing with its hard disk drive sub-assembly operations and, in 1986, it started the assembly of automotive hybrid integrated circuits.

 In the year 1988, the company ventured into custom printed circuit board assembly and operations and in the next years, it offered standard printed circuit board assembly services with the acquisition of automated surface mounting equipment, and eventually, full product assembly and flexible printed circuit board assembly operations.

 The company moved its manufacturing site in 1995 from Cupang, Muntinlupa to its present location at the Laguna Technopark.
-In 1998, IMI commenced in offering hardware and software design services, that transitions the company to a total electronics manufacturing service provider.
+In 1998, IMI commenced offering hardware and software design services, that transitions the company to a total electronics manufacturing service provider.
 By 2001, IMI had three manufacturing sites in the Philippines.

-As of 2018, IMI has 19 manufacturing sites of +287,000m² with more than 16,700 employees across 8 countries.
+As of 2023, IMI has 19 manufacturing sites of 424,569 SQM with more than 11,024 employees across 8 countries.
 From an EMS company, it expanded its scope to include EMS and Power Semiconductor Assembly and Test Services.
 IMI is also into prototyping, manufacturing, product test development, testing and order fulfillment.